bhk/rio/doc/concepts.md

 task that is unavoidable.
 This is the "think" part.

 However, the task of producing working code -- the "do" part -- inevitably involves additional work.
-We often have to say the same thing multiple times, and solve the same problem again and again.
-And the tools, libraries, and languages we use introduce their own difficulties.
+Tools, libraries, and languages bring along complexity and bugs, and they often require us to say the same thing multiple times, or solve the same problem again and again.
+Here are some notable challenges:

  - [Too Many Languages](#too-many-languages)
  - Complexity